2021 Shamanic Wisdom Summit

 - How our internal work liberates our spirit to co-create the new earth

 Dra.
 Rocio Rosales Meza

 Dra.
-Rocío Rosales Meza, is a Xicana/Mexicana seer, Indigenous medicine woman in the Q’ero Inca lineage, and counseling psychology PhD.
+Rocío Rosales Meza, is a Xicana seer, Indigenous medicine woman initiated into the Q’ero Inca lineage, and counseling psychology PhD.
 She is also an unschooling mama.
 Dra.
 Rocio comes from a long line of seers and healers on both on her maternal and paternal sides.
 She was born with seer abilities and has chosen to honor the visions and gifts she has been given to serve and hold the highest vision for all.

 Dra.
 Rocio’s path is that of a medicine woman.
 She is not a licensed psychologist, as she is not aligned with the colonial field.
 Dra.
 Rocio’s work is at the intersections of decolonizing, spirituality, and wellness.
 She walks and works in between the earthly and spiritual realms and often feels her work is “too decolonial for the spiritual world and too spiritual for the decolonial world."
 She lives at the intersections of spiritual and decolonial to bring in the new world that is being asked to be birthed in this space and time.
 Dra.
 Rocio's lived experience of being raised by a single mother, growing up working poor, and coming from a lineage of parents and grandparents that grew up in poverty, she has an intimate understanding of the harm of colonial empire.